AriFordsham/GHCWiki/building/sync-all.md

 The second step is required in the event that new packages or repositories have been added to GHC.

+See [Building/Hacking](building/hacking) if you've never built anything before.
 See [Building/Rebuilding](building/rebuilding) for how to update your build after pulling patches.

 You can also pull patches from another tree, by registering the other tree as a remote, and giving it a name (here `anotherghc`):